zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 {{% alert color="info" %}}

-You must have an existing data grid with data inputted into it prior to using a view entity.
-Do this by generating overview pages using the entities in the above domain model, then adding sample data into it.
+You must have an existing database containing data prior to using a view entity.
+Do this by generating overview pages using the entities in the above domain model, then adding sample data.

 {{% /alert %}}

 ## Create a Data Grid

-In this scenario, create an overview page that lists each product in a [data grid]( /appstore/modules/data-grid-2/), including information about its category and supplier.
+In this scenario, you will create an overview page that lists each product in a [data grid]( /appstore/modules/data-grid-2/), including information about its category and supplier.
 With view entities, you do not have to manage associations when showing the data in a data grid.
 This means that all fields are filterable and sortable, which allows for higher performance and flexibility.

 Create a view entity that combines only the relevant attributes of the entities *Product*, *Supplier*, and *Category*.
 To do this, follow these steps: